 Many of you have asked us about recent news stories regarding the short supply of flowers affecting the floral industry right now.
-The supply-demand imbalance for flowers has been unprecedented in the last 30 years, so I want to take this opportunity to explain what is causing the tight market conditions and how they might impact the days, weeks, and months ahead.
+The supply-demand imbalance for flowers has been unprecedented in the last 30 years, however, have been fortunate enough to partner with amazing farms, and suppliers that have allowed us to be shielded from many of the issues seen in the industry.
+I want to take this opportunity to explain what is causing the tight market conditions and how they might impact flower supply across the industry.

 Love N 'Bloom has strong and resilient relationships with our Flower partners to help bind our connections to our growers in places such as Holland, California, Alaska, Hawaii, and South America.
 As a result, we are confident that we are well-positioned to compete for the premium and luxury flowers and roses used in the arrangements we design at Love N' Bloom.